mohammedyaqub/gotchas/interviewquestions/go-interview-ques.md

-# interview questions :smile:
+# Interview questions :smile:
 ### 1. About go mod init and go mod tidy
 https://www.youtube.com/watch?v=Z1VhG7cf83M
 ### 2.- Explain how Go path works?
 The goal of the GOPATH is to centralize all packages into one common workspace.
 The GOPATH environment variable specifies the location of your workspace.
-        If no GOPATH is set, it is assumed to be $HOME/go The Go path is used to resolve import statements To know what is your current GOPATH is running
+If no GOPATH is set, it is assumed to be $HOME/go
+The Go path is used to resolve import statements
+To know what is your current GOPATH is running
         ```
         go env GOPATH
         //Changing the GOPATH old way of doing